Roman Hagara: America's Cup and Red Bull Youth America's Cup

 Since 2009, he has focused more on the big boat scene with Hans-Peter Steinacher, including competing on an America's Cup yacht.
 Hagara was the skipper of Hagara-Steinacher Racing (HS Racing) in the 2011–13 America's Cup World Series.

 Under the flag of the United States for San Francisco's Golden Gate Yacht Club, the duo competed in a 2013 America's Cup World Series event in Naples, Italy.
 Racing this event gave the team firsthand experience in what has become Hagara and Steinacher's primary focus, mentoring the next generation of sailors on the next generation of sail boats: hydrofoils.

 Extreme Sailing Series

 Roman Hagara was also the skipper for Red Bull Extreme Sailing Team in the Extreme Sailing Series.
 With the series' announcement that foiling catamarans will be part of its future, Hagara and Steinacher have taken on a full crew of athletes who honed their skills in the Red Bull Youth America's Cup.

 Mentoring young talents

 As of 2015, Roman Hagara and Hans-Peter Steinacher mentor young sailors in three series: as sports directors of Red Bull Foiling Generation and the Red Bull Youth America's Cup, and as leaders of the Red Bull Extreme Sailing Team that competes in the Extreme Sailing Series.
-Hagara and Steinacher look for the best and most talented sailors in their respective age groups to give them insights and show them a new way of sailing.
+Hagara and Steinacher look for talented sailors in their respective age groups to give them insights and show them a new way of sailing.